fuckyoudoteth/fuckyoudoteth/writing/whitepaper.md

 Marshall McLuhan once postulated that "all forms of violence are quests for identity".
-When we, as humans, feel our identities threatened, we instinctually lash out to reassert our sense of selves.
+When we, as humans, feel our identities threatened, we instinctively lash out to reassert our sense of selves.

 In modern times, the means of asserting our agency has branched out from mainly physical forms of demonstration, to mainly the realm of the verbal.